Your Psychiatry Clerkship Grade is based on the following components and critera:

 - The National Board Psychiatry Shelf Exam will be administered on the last day of the clerkship.
 Cutoffs for PASS and HONORS grades on this exam are established prior to the start of each academic year.
 Students in each rotation are not “competing” with one another with regard to the score that they will receive on the National Board Shelf Exam.

 - There is a Shelf exam review as part of the didactic lecture series and a very helpful on-line review course and study guide available in your psychiatry syllabus.

 - Each student will be administered an OSCE during the course of the rotation.
 You will be assigned a specific time to report to the Clinical Evaluation Center on the 2nd Floor of the Education Center Library (ECL) for your exam.

 - During the OSCE, you will be given twenty minutes to interview a simulated patient, during which you should perform a psychiatric “work-up”, including a mental status exam as appropriate.
 You need not perform a review of systems.
-Following the interview, you will be given 30 minutes to “write-up” the patient, including the chief complaint, history of present illness, prior medical history, family history, social history, prior psychiatric history, family psychiatric history, mental status exam, assessment, differential diagnosis on Axis I, multiaxial diagnosis, and treatment plan.
+Following the interview, you will be given 30 minutes to type a “write-up” the patient, including the chief complaint, history of present illness, prior medical history, family history, social history, prior psychiatric history, family psychiatric history, mental status exam, assessment, differential diagnosis on Axis I, multiaxial diagnosis, and treatment plan.